Gladiators (2008 Australian TV series): Development

 In early 2007, an episode of the television series Where Are They Now? featured some of the original Gladiators as special guests.
 The Seven Network used this segment as research towards reviving the show depending on viewer numbers for the episode as well as if the ratings fell after the end of the segment.

 Once the gladiators and challengers had been chosen by producers and head strength & conditioning coach Chief Brabon, filming of all the episodes for season four took place from 6 January 2008 to 10 February 2008 at The Dome, Sydney Showground, New South Wales.

 Speculation around who was going to host the new series was evident, with many reports in the media about celebrities which have either successfully or unsuccessfully auditioned.
 Seven Network presenter Tom Williams was reportedly the only male who was auditioned, and was picked up for the male co-host role immediately.
 For the female co-host role, the process was more intense, with many females auditioning, including swimmers Elka Graham and Brooke Hanson as well as actors Zoe Ventoura and Samantha Noble.
 On 18 December 2007, it was reported in the media that former McLeod's Daughters actor Zoe Naylor was being seriously considered as the female host, with an insider stating that "She looked amazing in the screen tests and there was a great vibe between her and Tom.
 She's fresh and fun."
 She ultimately ended up being chosen for the female co-host position.

 With new Gladiators being chosen for the new series, it was reported on 30 December 2007 that former Australian rules footballer Anthony Koutoufides and Olympic Pole vaulter Tatiana Grigorieva were two of the new gladiators for the new series, but the Seven Network refused to confirm the selections, even though these reports ended up being true.
 Strongman Derek Boyer is the third celebrity to be picked up as a Gladiator, followed by former ironwoman Hayley Bateup being the fourth.
 The other ten Gladiators have a non-public background.
 This show did help Tiffiny Hall become a celebrity as Angel was regarded as the most popular Gladiator on the show.
+Zach Kozyrski would eventually become noteworthy to Survivor fans for going onto Australian Survivor, but not as a gladiator alone.